 Following is a transcript of this episode of the Two Minute Treasurer’s Tip Podcast, with audio/video below.

-There you have it!
+Download our free Budgeting Basics guide for lots more ideas and information.
 My name is Cyndi Meuchel, and this is your Two Minute Treasurer’s Tip for today.

 Listen to the Two Minute Treasurer’s Tip Podcast wherever you get your podcasts:

 Listen on YouTube | Listen on Spotify | Listen on Apple | Listen on Amazon | Listen on Audible